telerik/maui-docs/knowledge-base/chart-multiple-axes.md

 ### Using a Transparent Background on the Top Chart

-Create two separate Charts together and add a transparent background to the top chart.
+The second approach that you can use to apply multiple axes on a chart is to create two separate Charts and add a transparent background to the top chart.

 >important By using the Axis `Location` property, you can specify the axis position.
 The supported options are Right` and `Left` for vertical axes, and `Top` and `Bottom` for horizontal axes.